- Study an intellectually challenging course which fosters a deep-level understanding of how our justice and penal system works

-This course is delivered at One Friar Gate Square, the new home of our Law and Criminology programmes.
+This course is delivered at One Friar Gate Square, home of our Law, Criminology, Policing and Social Sciences programmes.
 A modern, iconic building in the heart of the city centre, it is the perfect environment for innovative and engaging teaching.

 The MSc programme begins with an introduction to the nature of crime and contemporary criminal justice policy.
 It examines the main elements of modern criminal justice systems, such as the police, courts, prisons, probation, the media and private security.